rockapot/crash/Story/Hour 08 - David.md

 I think that’s Han, Gassy said.
 The boy tilted his head side to side.
 He let fly blood and spittle, his voice surprisingly strong.
 Then he seemed to seize.
 Gassy helped hold down the other shoulder but the boy’s muscles were ropey and powerful.
 His neck bulged with cords.
 He struggled and went on cackling, squealing, like some shrill animal gifted with human speech but distinctly inhuman.
 ----
 Gassy ran off at some point after the medics came to sedate the boy.
 They found her atop the hold by the spire overlooking the edge of its maw, sitting on its globe-like hull.
 She’d kept her goggles on but her mask hung around her throat by its straps.
 They approached her from behind as running lights went off around them, blinking dumbly as though still attached to a ship.
-As they drew near David looked out across the black world and the flames on its horizon, and the transport far below, tall and oblong as the pump of a giant shotgun.
+As they drew near David looked out across the black world and the flames on its horizon, each with a funnel of smoke expanding upwards without limit, and the transport far below, an extruded oblong bulk, utilitarian in design.
 It lay dark and dead and the reluctant yellow glow of its chemical backup beacons were an escaping spirit.
 Frost consumed the hull in great crystalline chunks.
 How’s our boy? she asked.
 Still asleep.
 The skies are empty.